reiver/learn-golang-in-one-day/README.md

 ## One Secret Of Success: Perseverance

-Here is one secret to **learning** how to code.
+Here is one the secrets to **learning** how to code.

-It is also to being good — to be very very good — at coding.
+Here is one of the secrets to being good — to be very very good — a programmer.

+It is the same secret.

-One the secrets is: **perseverance**.
+One of the secrets to success as a programmer is: **perseverance**.

 > perseverance (noun): persistence in doing something despite difficulty or delay in achieving success.

-One of the reasons software developers — “software developer” is one of the names we call people who can code — one of the reasons software developers get paid so much is that they are willing & able to work a problem until it they figure it out, and solve it.
+One of the reasons software developers — “software developer” is one of the names we call people who can code — one of the reasons software developers get paid so much is that they are willing & able to work a problem until it they figure it out and solve it.

 Some of these problems might take hours to solve.